tardate/LittleArduinoProjects/BoldportClub/ananas/README.md

 Project #20 is the first designed by Ben, the new Boldporter.
 And it's a beauty!

-As is often the case, and small but interesting circuit is at the core of a beautiful design.
+As is often the case, a small but interesting circuit is at the core of a beautiful design.
 The circuit is essentially four repetitions of an [RC phase-shift oscillator](https://en.wikipedia.org/wiki/Phase-shift_oscillator).

 Like other projects such as the famous Cordwood series, the design employs multi-board symmetry and 3D construction.